arx-tools/arx-convert/README.md

 # arx-level-json-converter

-Converts Arx Fatalis level data to JSON and back
+Converts Arx Fatalis level data to JSON or YAML and back

 ## installation